 Questions for Discussion:

 - Describe what you see.

 - How are they arranged?

 - What is the physical setting?

 - What’s happening in the image?

-- How are the story in Leave Me Alone! and this comic titled “Good Story” similar?
+- How is the story in Leave Me Alone! and the Calvin and Hobbes artwork similar?